canonical/certification-docs/Self-Test_Guide-16.04.rst

    inserted *throughout the test run*, because the media tests will be kicked off partway through the run.

 #.
-If the system doesn't have Internet access:
+If the system doesn't have Internet access, or if that access is slow:

    * Copy the image you downloaded from http://cloud-images.ubuntu.com/trusty/current/trusty-server-cloudimg-i386-disk1.img (as